davidpablocohn/openrvdas-docs/_docs/controlling_loggers.md

       kwargs:
         port: 6224
 ```
 -   **Cruise mode (or just "mode")** - Logger configurations can be grouped into logical collections that will be active at any given time.
 Certain logger configurations will be running when a vessel is in port; another set may be running while the vessel is at sea, but within territorial waters; yet another when it is fully underway.
-The mode definition below indicates that when "port" mode is active, the configurations "gyr1-\>net", "mwx1-\>net", "s330-\>net" and "eng1-\>net" should be running:
+The mode definition below indicates that when `port` mode is active, the configurations `gyr1-net`, `mwx1-net`, `s330-net` and `eng1-net` should be running:

 ```
   modes:
     off:
-      gyr1: gyr1->off
+      gyr1: gyr1-off
-      mwx1: mwx1->off
+      mwx1: mwx1-off
-      s330: s330->off
+      s330: s330-off
-      eng1: eng1->off
+      eng1: eng1-off
-      knud: knud->off
+      knud: knud-off
-      rtmp: rtmp->off
+      rtmp: rtmp-off
     port:
-      gyr1: gyr1->net
+      gyr1: gyr1-net
-      mwx1: mwx1->net
+      mwx1: mwx1-net
-      s330: s330->net
+      s330: s330-net
-      eng1: eng1->net
+      eng1: eng1-net
-      knud: knud->off
+      knud: knud-off
-      rtmp: rtmp->off
+      rtmp: rtmp-off
     underway:
-      gyr1: gyr1->file/net/db
+      gyr1: gyr1-file/net/db
-      mwx1: mwx1->file/net/db
+      mwx1: mwx1-file/net/db
-      s330: s330->file/net/db
+      s330: s330-file/net/db
-      eng1: eng1->file/net/db
+      eng1: eng1-file/net/db
-      knud: knud->file/net/db
+      knud: knud-file/net/db
-      rtmp: rtmp->file/net/db
+      rtmp: rtmp-file/net/db
 ```
 -   **Cruise configuration** - (or just "configuration" when we're being sloppy).
 This is the file/JSON/YAML structure that contains everything the logger manager needs to know about running a cruise.
 In addition to containing cruise metadata (cruise id, provisional start and ending dates), a cruise configuration file (such as in [test/NBP1406/NBP1406\_cruise.yaml](https://github.com/OceanDataTools/openrvdas/blob/master/test/NBP1406/NBP1406_cruise.yaml)), contains a dict of all the logger configurations that are to be run on a particular vessel deployment, along with definitions for all the modes into which those logger configurations are grouped.

 It is worth noting that strictly speaking, a "logger" does not exist as a separate entity in OpenRVDAS.
 It is just a convenient way of thinking about a set of configurations that are responsible for a given data stream, e.g. Knudsen data, or a GPS feed.
-This is evident when looking at the [sample cruise definition file](https://github.com/OceanDataTools/openrvdas/blob/master/test/NBP1406/NBP1406_cruise.yaml), as the logger definition ("knud") is just a list of the configurations that are responsible for handling the data that comes in from a particular serial port.
+This is evident when looking at the [sample cruise definition file](https://github.com/OceanDataTools/openrvdas/blob/master/test/NBP1406/NBP1406_cruise.yaml), as the logger definition (`knud`) is just a list of the configurations that are responsible for handling the data that comes in from a particular serial port.

 ```
 knud:
   configs:
-  - knud->off,
+  - knud-off,
-  - knud->net,
+  - knud-net,
-  - knud->file/net/db
+  - knud-file/net/db
 ```
 Perusing a complete cruise configuration file such as [test/NBP1406/NBP1406\_cruise.yaml](https://github.com/OceanDataTools/openrvdas/blob/master/test/NBP1406/NBP1406_cruise.yaml) may be useful for newcomers to the system. _(For a deeper dive, please refer to [OpenRVDAS Configuration Files](/configuration_files/))._